Retiree checks to rise modestly amid push to expand benefits

 The COLA affects household budgets for about 1 in 5 Americans, nearly 70 million people, and that includes Social Security recipients, disabled veterans and federal retirees.

-The criticism of the COLA formula has been taken up by Democratic presidential candidates and congressional Democrats.
-That’s helped to shift the Social Security debate from what used to be a near-exclusive concern with the program’s solvency to a focus on expanding benefits, including but not limited to the cost-of-living adjustment.
+Criticism of the COLA formula has been amplified by Democratic presidential candidates and congressional Democrats.
+That’s helped to shift the Social Security debate from a near-exclusive concern with the program’s solvency to a focus on expanding benefits, including but not limited to the cost-of-living adjustment.

 “Most of the discussion about Social Security is about how can we promise more rather than how can we keep the promises we’re already making,” said conservative retirement policy expert Charles Blahous, who as a former public trustee of Social Security once helped oversee its finances.